 What is a Hosts File?

-Reading Time: 6 minutesNGINX is a webserver that is becoming an increasingly popular option for webhosting, as sixteen percent of all sites on the internet are utilizing NGINX.
-This percentage is constantly increasing as clients are in need of a web server that can serve content faster.
+NGINX is a web server that is becoming an increasingly popular option for web hosting, as sixteen percent of all sites on the internet are utilizing NGINX.
+This percentage is constantly increasing as clients require a web server that can serve content faster.
 It can also be used for proxies, reverse proxies, load balancing, and more depending on what modules you load onto NGINX.
 One of the significant differences between Apache (a popular webserver) and NGINX is the way each system handles access rules.
-If you are familiar with using .htaccess rules in Apache, then the method that NGINX uses of including directives in the server's vhost block will be substantial change.
+If you are familiar with using .htaccess rules in Apache, then the method that NGINX uses of including directives in the server's vhost block will be a substantial change.

 What is a Redirect?